rwynn/monstache/README.md

 	resume -> false
 	resume-name -> default
 	namespace-regex -> nil
+	namespace-exclude-regex -> nil
 	gtm-channel-size -> 100

-When `resume` is true, monstache writes the timestamp of mongodb operations it has succefully synched to elasticsearch to the collection monstache.monstache.
-It also reads this value from that collection when it starts in order to replay events which it might have missed because monstache was stopped. monstache uses the value of resume-name as a key when storing and retrieving timestamps.
-If resume is true but resume-name is not supplied this key defaults to 'default'.
+When `resume` is true, monstache writes the timestamp of mongodb operations it has succefully synched to elasticsearch to the collection `monstache.monstache`.
+It also reads this value from that collection when it starts in order to replay events which it might have missed because monstache was stopped. monstache uses the value of `resume-name` as a key when storing and retrieving timestamps.
+If resume is true but `resume-name` is not supplied this key defaults to `default`.

 When `replay` is true, monstache replays all events from the beginning of the mongodb oplog and synchs them to elasticsearch.

-When `resume` and `replay` are both true, monstache replays all events from the beginning of the mongodb oplog and synchs them to elasticsearch and also writes the timestamp of processed event to monstache.monstache.
+When `resume` and `replay` are both true, monstache replays all events from the beginning of the mongodb oplog and synchs them to elasticsearch and also writes the timestamp of processed event to `monstache.monstache`.

 When neither `resume` nor `replay` are true, monstache reads the last timestamp in the oplog and starts listening for events occurring after this timestamp.
-Timestamps are not written to monstache.monstache.
+Timestamps are not written to `monstache.monstache`.
 This is the default behavior.

 When `namespace-regex` is supplied this regex is tested against the namespace, `database.collection`, of the event.
-If the regex matches monstache propogates the event to elasticsearch, otherwise it drops the event.
-By default monstache processes events in all database and all collections with the exception of the reserverd database `monstache`.
+If the regex matches continues processing event filters, otherwise it drops the event.
+By default monstache processes events in all database and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks` and the system collections.

+When `namespace-exclude-regex` is supplied this regex is tested against the namespace, `database.collection`, of the event.
+If the regex matches monstache ignores the event, otherwise it continues processing event filters.
+By default monstache processes events in all database and all collections with the exception of the reserved database `monstache`, any collections suffixed with `.chunks` and the system collections.

 When `gtm-channel-size` is supplied it controls the size of the go channels created for processing events.
 When many events are processed at once a larger channel size may prevent blocking in gtm.